Single-photon emitters and spin-photon interfaces in silicon: Single-photon emitters in silicon

 Historically observed as the so-called W-line in irradiated or ion-implanted Si, the microscopic structure of the W center remained under debate for decades~\cite{coomer_interstitial_1999, jones_self-interstitial_2002, gharaibeh_molecular-dynamics_1999} until it was confirmed as a silicon tri-interstitial.
 Tight-binding molecular dynamics calculations~\cite{richie_complexity_2004} revealed that an extended trigonal configuration (labelled I3-V) having C$_3$ symmetry satisfied all the experimentally observed properties, while advanced density functional theory (DFT) calculations confirmed its superior stability over the other tri-intersitial cluster configurations~\cite{baron_detection_2022}.
 In effect, in the W center, a single defect-derived state is located very close to the valence-band edge.
 In the equilibrium neutral-charge state, this level is occupied by two electrons and resonates with the valence band.
 Upon optical excitation, an electron is promoted to the conduction band (or a conduction-band-like extended state), leaving behind a tightly bound hole in what becomes an in-gap acceptor level.
 The Coulomb attraction between the electron–hole pair forms a bound exciton, which then recombines to give the observed W center photoluminescence.
 Symmetry analysis for I3-V indicates an optical transition with the dipole oriented along ⟨111⟩.

 The ZPL line of the W center is around~\cite{davies_optical_1989, tan_ion_2003} 1218~nm (1018 meV).
-It features a DWF of 40\%~\cite{baron_detection_2022, veetil_enhanced_2025} and a quantum efficiency of 65\%~\cite{lefaucher_purcell_2024}, both larger than those of the G or T centers.
+It features a DWF of 40\%~\cite{baron_detection_2022, veetil_enhanced_2025} and a quantum efficiency of 65\%~\cite{lefaucher_purcell_2024}, both larger than those of the G center and the hydrogen (\textsuperscript{1}H) T center.
 Its dipole orientation matches the [110]/[1$\bar{1}$0] directions expected from the atomic configuration.
 The excited-state lifetime of the W center has been measured to range between 3~ns to 30~ns for different emitters under different conditions~\cite{buckley_optimization_2020, baron_detection_2022}.

 Inhomogeneous broadening measurements range from narrow ensemble linewidths~\cite{chartrand_highly_2018} of 150~MHz, measured in isotopically purified $^{28}$Si bulk crystals, up to 240~GHz in 70~nm-thick SOI~\cite{baron_detection_2022}.
 Homogeneous broadening measurements have been limited to off-resonant excitation, reporting measurement-limited linewidths below 24~GHz~\cite{baron_detection_2022}.